WoodenDoors/RunningOrderVisualizer/README.md

 Running Order Visualizer
 ================================
-Currently with SummerBreeze 2014 data
+Currently with SummerBreeze 2015 data (*only Wednesday and Thursday so far)

 ## Todo
 * gig length